andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 Are you going to draw out 517 x 1001 or 1001 x 517?
 Pick the one which makes things easier.

 ## Additional Notes
-Well, that's it for this post on the first two Gelfand-chunks.
+{% newthought "Well," %} that's it for this post on the first two Gelfand-chunks.
 But before I close, a few other things seemed to relevant to bring out as they form part of the basic idiom of mathematics and algebra we are examining here.

 ### Terminology:
 The following terminology was introduced in this post: